ktpedre/canopie25-paper-artifacts/README.md

 Isolated Environments in HPC (CANOPIE-HPC), November, 2025.
 ```

-The HPC workflow for deploying vLLM and benchmarking it is located in the "hpc-workflow" directory.
+The HPC workflow for deploying vLLM and benchmarking it is located in the
+"hpc-workflow" directory.
+The steps of the workflow are named in order,
+starting with "0-alloc-compute-node.sh" and ending at "5-run-benchmark.sh".

 The Kubernetes / OpenShift workflow for deploying vLLM is located in the
 "k8s-workflow" directory.
 Note that the Helm Chart in the